Prithviraja II: Reign

 Prithviraja appears to have faced Muslim invasions from the west.
-According to the 1168 CE Hansi stone inscription, he assigned his maternal uncle Kilhana as the in-charge of the Ashika Fort (modern Hansi), anxious to save it from Hammira (Emir).
+According to the 1168 CE Hansi stone inscription, he assigned his maternal uncle Kilhana as the in-charge of the Asika Fort (modern Hansi), anxious to save it from Hammira (Emir).
 The "Hammira" can be identified with Ghaznavid king Khusrau Malik, who controlled Lahore at the time.

 The Hansi inscription also states that Kilhana burnt a town called Panchapura.
 Dasharatha Sharma identifies Panchapura with modern Panjaur.
 The ruler of Panchapura accepted Prithviraja's suzerainty, and surrendered to him an expensive pearl necklace.

 The Bijolia rock inscription states that Prithviraja secured an elephant named Manahsiddhikari from a ruler named Vasantapala.
 Dasharatha Sharma identifies this Vasantapala with a king mentioned in the play Lalita-Vigraharaja-Nataka.
 According to this play, Vasantapala was the father of Vigraharaja's lover Desaladevi.
 Sharma theorizes that Aparagangeya was Desaladevi's son.
 Thus, Vasantapala was probably an enemy of Prithviraja, and was subdued by him.

 Prithviraja probably died heirless, because of which he was succeeded by his uncle Someshvara.